This article is your resource for starting and growing an online business.

 For this article, we're defining online businesses as companies that deliver services or products online.
 That includes ecommerce stores, content creator brands, SaaS companies, and online course creators.
 It doesn’t include companies that merely have an online presence but only deliver their products and services in person or via a physical store.

 This post will dive into the specifics of starting freelance, ecommerce, content creation, and SaaS businesses.
-But before we go too deep, let’s cover what starting a business takes from a high level.
+But before we go too deep, let’s cover how to start a business online from a high level.

-Now that we’ve given you a general overview about what it takes to start an online business, let’s get more granular.
-Here are four common online business models (and how to build them).
+Now that we’ve given you a general overview on how to start an online business, let’s get more granular.
+Here are four common online business ideas (and how to build them).

-One of the easiest online businesses to start is offering a professional service.
+The easiest business to start online is offering a professional service.
 Almost every business needs writers, designers, and developers—but not every business has the budget or workload to hire them full time.
 You can fill that need and earn a good living online through freelance or consulting services.

-Ecommerce is one of the most popular forms of online business.
+Ecommerce is one of the most popular online business ideas out there.
 From selling homemade jewelry on Etsy to dropshipping clothes and tools on Amazon, online shopping has exploded in popularity—and it’s not going away.
 If you have a physical product to sell online, you may be able to earn a good living through an ecommerce store.

 One of the fastest growing types of online business is content creation.
 This includes YouTubers, bloggers, newsletter creators, social media influencers, and podcasters.
 Once seen as an unrealistic job reserved for only the lucky few, content creation is becoming more accessible every year.
 The key is to find a niche where you’re uniquely qualified to help or entertain a very specific audience.